ramda/ramda/README.md

 ### Automatic Currying ###

-Ramda functions are curried by default to allow for partial application without an explicit call to lPartial.
+Ramda functions are curried by default to allow for partial application without an explicit call to `lPartial`.
 Many of these operate on lists.
 A single list parameter should probably come last, which might conflict with the design of other libraries that have strong functional components (I'm looking at you _Underscore_!)

-The idea is that, if foldl has this signature:
+The idea is that, if `foldl` has this signature:

 ```javascript